-Manoj Jain, MD MPH is an infectious disease physician, a writer, and a national leader in healthcare quality improvement.
+Manoj Jain, MD MPH is an infectious disease physician, a writer, an international leader in healthcare quality improvement and a philanthropist.

-Dr. Jain writes regularly for the Washington Post, and the Commercial Appeal (Memphis newspaper).
-His writings also appear in the New York Times and the Times of India.
-He received his engineering, doctorate, and public health degree from Boston University.
-He has served as a consultant to the World Bank on HIV, and has been interviewed by CNN and National Public Radio.
-Over the past 15 years Dr. Jain has given over a 150 talks, and published numerous scientific articles, chapters and books.
-Dr. Jain has conducted research on HIV epidemiology, quality improvement, and spirituality & medicine.
+Dr. Jain received his engineering, doctorate, and public health degree from Boston University.
+He did his residency, fellow and executive public health training at Boston City Hospital, New England Medical Center, Tufts University and Harvard School of Public Health, respectively.
+He has served as a consultant to the World Bank on HIV, World Health Organization on tuberculosis, and has been interviewed by CNN and National Public Radio’s Talk of the Nation.
+Dr. Jain has published numerous scientific articles, chapters and books and has conducted research on HIV epidemiology, quality improvement, and spirituality & meditation.

 Present Community Activities